monorkin/rocket_docs/README.markdown

 # Contributing

 If you feel like helping, feel free to fork this project and issue a pull request.
 There are many things that need to be done.
-Here's jus a few:
+Here's just a few:

 1. Better specs
 2. Caching